DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Another important point that is often neglected in randomness extraction using Toeplitz matrices is how the seed key is handled when forming the Toeplitzmatrix.
 Numerous systems, such as those developed by Chouhan et al.
-[@toeplitz-desc] and Zhang et al. [@zhang], depends on fixed seeds.
+[@toeplitz-desc] and Zhang et al. [@toeplitz], depends on fixed seeds.
 Fixed seeds can create security risks over prolonged operation time.
 To tackle this problem, Lin et al [@lin] proposed a method for seed-renewable Toeplitz post-processing in QRNG.
 Their strategy incorporates a dynamic seed pool within the FPGA, where each instance of post-processing picks a new, randomly selected seed.
 Thus, minimizing temporal correlations between extractions.
 Furthermore, an external seed updateing mechanism via PCIe ensures that seeds are refreshed whenever a certain secutiry limit is reached.
 Compared to fixed-seed methods, this renewable approach enhances cryptographic robustness and ensures sustained high-security randomness extraction in real-world applications.

 Efficient Toeplitz matrix-vector multiplication (TMVM) is critical for